dlt-hub/dlt/docs/website/docs/reference/explainers/schema-evolution.md

 And when something changes,

-1. The data engineer sees something break
+1. The data engineer sees something break.
-1. they ask the producer about it
+1. They ask the producer about it.
-1. they notify the analyst about it
+1. They notify the analyst about it.
-1. the analyst notifies the business that data will stop flowing until adjustments
+1. The analyst notifies the business that data will stop flowing until adjustments.
-1. the analyst discusses with the stakeholder to get any updated requirements
+1. The analyst discusses with the stakeholder to get any updated requirements.
-1. the analyst offers the requirements to the data engineer
+1. The analyst offers the requirements to the data engineer.
-1. the data engineer checks with the producer/data how the new data should be loaded
+1. The data engineer checks with the producer/data how the new data should be loaded.
-1. data engineer loads the new data
+1. Data engineer loads the new data.
-1. the analyst can now adjust their scripts, re-run them, and offer data to stakeholder
+1. The analyst can now adjust their scripts, re-run them, and offer data to stakeholder.

 ## Divide et impera!
 The two problems are technical and communicational, so let's let computers solve tech and let humans solve communication.